Student Complaint Policy and Resolution Process

 Other Guidelines Related to Complaints

-• Students may withdraw a complaint at any time.
-The university will document the complaint as withdrawn for record keeping purposes.
+Students may withdraw a complaint at any time.
+The university will document the complaint as withdrawn for record-keeping purposes.

-• To promote prompt and equitable resolutions of student complaints, complaints should be made as soon after the incident as possible.
+To promote prompt and equitable resolutions of formal student complaints, such complaints should be made as soon after the incident as possible.
 Complaints should be filed during the term in which the incident occurs or the situation arises.
 It is recommended that complaints be submitted within 30 days after the date of the incident.

-• The university will address the complaint as soon as possible.
+The university will address the complaint as soon as possible.
 The university strives to resolve complaints no later than 90 days from student filing.

-• All documentation for each formal student complaint will be maintained for ten years from the date of submission.
+All documentation for each formal student complaint will be maintained for ten years from the date of submission.

 Other Resources Related to Complaints

-• Title IX Coordinator - Complaints involving sex discrimination, misconduct, or equal opportunity can be resolved by using the procedures outlined above.
+Title IX Coordinator - Complaints involving sex discrimination, misconduct, or equal opportunity can be resolved by using the procedures outlined above.
 Additionally, a student may seek the aid of the Title IX Coordinator at (321) 674-8885 or TitleIXCoordinator@fit.edu.
 The Title IX coordinator is a person designated by the university to ensure compliance with federal laws regarding the resolution of sex discrimination allegations, sexual misconduct, and equal opportunity.

-Should a student wish to contact an outside agency away from Florida Institute of Technology the student can contact:
+Students are encouraged to utilize the institutional complaint resolution processes as a first method of addressing a complaint.
+Should a student wish to contact an outside agency away from the Florida Institute of Technology the student can contact:

-Office of Articulation
+Office of Articulation Department of Education

 (850) 245-0427